 - Mix oil with the flour mixture with a spoon or spatula.

-- Now add water in parts.
+- Next add water in portions.
 First add 2 to 3 tablespoons of water.
 Mix well and begin to knead to a smooth dough.
-Overall I used 7 tablespoons of water.
-You can add 6 to 7 tablespoons of water depending on the quality of besan and rice flour.
+Overall I added 7 tablespoons of water.
+You can add 6 to 7 tablespoons of water depending on the quality of gram flour and rice flour.

 - Knead to a smooth dough.
 If the omapodi dough becomes sticky, then you can add some more besan.
 If the dough looks dry, then add some more water and knead again.
 Cover the bowl.

-- Use the disc shown in the below picture for preparing omapodi.
-You can even use the disc with fine holes.
-Also heat a kadai and add oil as required for deep frying omapodi.
+- Heat a kadai and add oil as required for deep frying omapodi.

-- Apply some water or oil in the sev/murukku maker.
+- Apply some water or oil in the sev press or murukku maker.
 Then take a portion of the omapodi dough and place it inside the sev maker.
 Cover with the top part and keep aside.

 - Let the oil in the kadai become medium hot.
 Check the oil temperature by adding a small tiny piece of the omapodi dough.